agavrel/42_CheatSheet/README.md

 }
 ```

-> "Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live." – *John Woods*
+> **Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live** – *John Woods*

 An even more readable and better approach is to declare a struct using bitfield: